 This page is the first of four in a series about FIFOs.

-The FPGA FIFO is a memory element with a simple concept: One piece of application logic writes data words on one side of the FIFO.
-On its other side, another piece of application logic reads these words from the FIFO, in the same order (FIFO = First In First Out).
+The FPGA FIFO is a memory element with a simple concept: One part of the application logic writes data words on one side of the FIFO.
+On the other side of the FIFO, another part of application logic reads these words from it, in the same order (FIFO = First In First Out).

 This data is stored inside the FIFO.
-The FIFO's depth is how many words of data it's capable of storing is referred to as the FIFO's depth, which is a configurable parameter.
-And so is the width of each word (i.e. the number of bits per word) and the depth are parameters that the user configures for each FIFO.
+The FIFO's depth is how many words of data it's capable of storing.
+The width (i.e. the number of bits per word) and the depth are parameters that the user configures for each FIFO.

-FIFOs are maybe the most commonly used IP in FPGA designs.
-Whenever one piece of logic generates data, and another consumes it, the immediate solution that comes to mind is putting a FIFO between them (this is not to say that a FIFO is always the right one, of course...).
+FIFOs are probably the most commonly used IP in FPGA designs.
+Whenever one part of the logic generates data, and another part consumes it, the immediate solution that comes to mind is putting a FIFO between them (this is not to say that a FIFO is always the right solution, of course...).

-For those familiar with UNIX / Linux command-line interface (in particular with UNIX / Linux), the use of FIFOs can be compared with pipes between commands: One program's output becomes the other one's input, and some magic machinery between them takes care of the rest.
+For those who are familiar with command-line interface (in particular with UNIX / Linux), the use of FIFOs can be compared with pipes between commands: One program's output becomes the other one's input, and a magic machinery between them takes care of the rest.

 The software that is supplied by the FPGA's vendor allows creating FIFOs that fit your specific needs.
-It's just a matter of configuring its attributes in some GUI tool (width, depth and other attributes I'll discuss), and the tools take care of the rest.
-All that is left to you is to instantiate the module in your design.
-Unlike a lot of other things in the FPGA world, this one is really that simple.
+It's just a matter of configuring its attributes in some GUI tool (width, depth and other attributes that I'll discuss), and the tools take care of the rest.
+All that is left to you is to make an instantiation of the module in your design.
+Unlike a lot of other tasks in the FPGA world, this task is really that simple.

-All in all, understanding FPGA FIFOs is a one-time effort.
-Once you've got the hang of it on one FPGA, it's quite easy to do the same on another.
+All in all, getting to know and understand FPGA FIFOs is a one-time effort.
+Once you've learned how to work with them on one FPGA, it's quite easy to do the same on another.
 Which is by itself a reason for their ubiquity.

 The baseline FIFO

-There is no written standard for FPGA FIFOs, but there's a wide agreement on their merits nevertheless.
+There is no written standard for FPGA FIFOs, but there's a wide agreement on how they should behave nevertheless.

 All FIFOs have two interfaces, one for writing words and one for reading words.
 Let's look at the instantiation of what I'll call the "baseline FIFO".
 It has important variations, which I'll get to later.